keboola/connection-docs/writers/bi-tools/gooddata/index.md

 ## Date Dimension
 [Date dimension](https://help.gooddata.com/display/doc/Dates+and+Times) is an important concept of the GoodData LDM.
 It is the question of the LDM design to determine for which columns a date dimension should be created.
 One rule of thumb is that different date columns in a single table should have different date dimensions.
-On the other hand you might want to share a date dimension between different tables --- a *main* date representing an event of something.
+On the other hand, you might want to share a date dimension between different tables --- a *main* date representing an event of something.
 It is also possible to have different date dimensions representing e.g. a calendar year and a fiscal year.